isomerpages/moe-mayflowersec/_curriculum/Departments/Mother Tongue.md

 <p>The ML Speech and Drama instructor conducted an engaging lesson for our
 students.</p>
 <h3>Achievements and Programmes</h3>
-<p>To enrich the students’ exposure to language and culture, we designed
-an ALP Programme in reading, speech and drama and Journalism and Broadcasting and also held Mother Tongue Language Fortnight, showcasing the theme on Chinese and Malay weddings.
-We had a festive Chinese New Year celebration which includes an e-concert and engaging classroom activities for the whole school.</p>
 <p>In 2024, we continued to stretch our students by participating in a variety
 of competitions.
 These includes:</p>
 <ul data-tight="true" class="tight">